rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/how-columns-in-the-neocortex-enable-learning-the-structure-of-the-world.md

 sort: a
 tags: sensorimotor integration numenta hierarchical temporal memory htm technology nupic
 title: "Watch The Video - How Columns in the Neocortex Enable Learning"
-header: "Watch The Video - How Columns in the Neocortex Enable Learning"
+header: "A Theory of How Columns in the Neocortex Enable Learning the Structure of the World"
 type: post
 ---